tomjoht/tomjoht.github.io/_posts/2021/7/2021-07-07-basketball-strategies-applicability-to-tech-comm.md

 ## Conclusion

 That's it for this exploration of basketball strategies and tech comm.
 For more sports-related posts, see the sidebar on the left.
+By the way, I know it seems corny to take strategies from one domain and transpose them onto another, but this is actually a legit brainstorming technique.
+See my post [Brainstorming by transposing patterns from one category to another](/2018/10/19/transposing-patterns-from-one-category-to-another/).
+A workshop leader introduced a brainstorming technique that involved describing experiences in a cafe and then transposing the qualifiers and other descriptive statements from the cafe to our company's products.

+Sometimes bringing ideas from outside of your current category helps you see it in a new way.
+Not everything works, but with this post, the whole "hero ball" strategy made me rethink some of the tendencies toward independent work that I sometimes see.